DJDDDM/Fragmentsolver/README.md

 # Usage
 First download the entire Repository via Git.

-Start the programm by calling the run skript (Fragmentsolver.bash).
+Start the programm by calling the run skript (./Fragmentsolver.bash).

-You get asked which FCIDUMP you want to have as input (./FCIDUMPs/Water [relative path from where you called the run skript]).
+You get asked which FCIDUMP you want to have as input (FCIDUMPs/Water [relative path from where you called the run skript]).

 Next you get asked how many electrons you want to add (-4).